 The National Exercise Referral Scheme (NERS) is funded by Welsh Government and Public Health Wales (PHW), working in partnership with the Welsh Local Government Association (WLGA), local authorities, and local health boards.

-Aimed at those over 17 years of age, who are not used to being regularly physically active and have a medical condition, the Scheme is designed to provide opportunities to exercise that are fun, rewarding and that can be incorporated into everyday life.
+Aimed at those over 17 years of age, who are not used to being regularly physically active and have a medical condition, the scheme is designed to provide opportunities to exercise that are fun, rewarding and that can be incorporated into everyday life.

-What does the Scheme consist of?
+What does the scheme consist of?

 What are the benefits?

 The benefits include

 - the heart and lungs become stronger and more efficient

 - the onset of osteoporosis can be delayed